Frequently Asked Questions

 Click on the question to view the answer.

-Who is eligible to apply to the UPCI Summer Academy?
+Who is eligible to apply to the UPCI International Academy?

 We accept applications primarily from rising seniors in high school (local, regional, national) who are in good academic standing and have no academic or school suspensions on their records.
 Occasionally, we accept rising juniors who have an exceptional academic record.